EfthymiaKakoulidou/project-management-tool/README.md

 - **My Projects/project selected**

     - If the user clicks on a project from "My Projects" he/she is directed a page showing that project's details.
 There the user can see the project's title, when it was created and by whom, the projects' description, the deadline of the project and a list of the tasks created for this project together with a button that gives him/her the chance to add a task.
 If the user has created the project he/she gets the option to edit or delete the project.
 If the user has not created the project those 2 buttons do not appear so the user can just add tasks.
+In the same time the name of project appears under My Projects in the vertical navigation bar.
+This a link leading to the project's details page.
     - The user is redirected to this page when he/she successfully fills in the form to add a new project.

 ![screenshot](documentation/feature12.png)